gh123man/GitHubCalendarWriter/README.md

 GitHub Calendar Writer
 ------------------

-gitHubCalendarWriter.php is a commandline PHP script that writes messages on your github commit calander.
+gitHubCalendarWriter.php is a commandline PHP script that rasterizes text into a displayable message on your github commit calander.

 To set a message, modify the first variable of the gitHubCalendarWriter.php file.